Guidance

 Such work should normally be approved prospectively, but where this is not possible, the doctor should submit an exception report within seven days.
 Where such additional hours are paid, this should be paid at the doctor’s own nodal point and include any enhancements for unsocial hours, except at the weekend, where this will be the locum rate.
 Penalty rates will apply where such additional hours are worked in breach of contractual terms or working time regulations on hours or rest.
 Details are set out in Schedule 2 paras 73-82 of the TCS.

-3.4 Will doctors still be able to swap shifts with colleagues for their own personal reasons?
+3.3 Can doctors swap shifts with colleagues for their own personal reasons?

 The 2016 contract does not prevent shift swaps, but doctors must not breach the hours requirements set out in the contract.
-These rules have been designed to ensure safe working and were agreed with BMA leaders through negotiation.
+These rules have been designed to ensure safe working and were agreed with BMA leaders through negotiation in 2016.
 Doctors cannot swap shifts in such a way as to cause a breach of the safety provisions.

 Should doctors decide between themselves to swap shifts, employers will not need to pay any additional pay enhancements or additional hours for the shift that a doctor chooses to work (if it differs in length and timing from their rostered shift) and doctors will not be able to raise an exception report on the basis that they elected to work a different shift to the one for which they were rostered.